What are they?

 The rates which you actually pay are a result of multiplying the rateable value of your property by the rate poundage.
 The poundage varies from year to year, the amount being fixed by Central Government through the Unified Business Rate, or UBR.
 The UBR is the same everywhere, so all ratepayers with the same rateable value will usually pay the same in rates.

-The value looks high – can I appeal it?
+The value looks high – can I lodge a proposal against it?